-- · Do not clear or disable the IBM embedded Security Chip if UVM protection is enabled.
-If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - To clear UVM protection, open the Administrator Utility and clear the Replace the standard Windows logon with UVM's secure logon check box.
-You must restart the computer before UVM protection is disabled. - · When the IBM embedded Security Chip is cleared, all encryption keys and certificates stored on the chip are lost.
+- Do not clear or disable the IBM embedded Security Chip if UVM protection is enabled.
+If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - To disable UVM protection, open the Administrator Utility, click Configure Application Support and Policies, and clear the Replace the standard Windows logon with UVM's secure logon check box.
+You must restart the computer before UVM protection is disabled. - When the IBM embedded Security Chip is cleared, all encryption keys and certificates stored on the chip are lost.

-To clear the IBM embedded Security Chip, do the following:
+To clear the IBM embedded Security Chip, complete the following procedure: